How is Yield Farming Taxed?

 DeFi is a new phenomenon, which means most tax offices haven’t yet issued specific guidance on yield farming taxes.
 Before you jump for joy, that doesn’t mean yield farming isn’t subject to tax.
-Rather, investors need to take the current crypto tax rules in their country and apply it to their yield farming transactions.
+Rather, investors need to take the current crypto tax rules in their country and apply them to their yield farming transactions.

 Generally speaking, your crypto transactions will either be seen as a kind of income - and subject to Income tax - or as a capital gain - and subject to Capital Gains Tax.
 You just need to figure out how the tax office would view your different yield farming transactions.

 Income Tax on yield farming

-- Being paid in crypto for a service.
+Being paid in crypto for a service.